Particular/docs.particular.net/servicecontrol/installation.md

 #### MSMQ
 ServiceControl is configured to use MSMQ as the out of the box transport.
 Even if you intend to use an alternative transport as detailed in [Multi Transport Support](multi-transport-support.md) you must have the MSMQ service running for the installation to succeed.

-To enabling and configuring MSMQ without the platform installer refer to the MSMQ section off [Installing The Platform Components Manually](/platform/installer/offline#msmq)
+To enabling and configuring MSMQ without the Platform Installer refer to the MSMQ section off [Installing The Platform Components Manually](/platform/installer/offline#msmq)

 Alternatively, if [Chocolatey](http://chocolatey.org) is installed you can install and configure MSMQ by running the following Chocolatey command: